griegner/griegner.github.io/_pages/about.md

 ##### about
 ---
 I am a PhD student at the Halicioğlu Data Science Institute at UC San Diego, and have a bachelor's degree in neuroscience from the University of Southern California.
-My interests are in developing analysis methods and open-source software for brain imaging with a focus on pain research.
+My interests are in developing analysis methods and open-source software for brain imaging with applications in pain research.

 ---